ApolloAuto/apollo/docs/howto/how_to_update_vehicle_calibration.md

 like `15 5.2 -10`, will create and record a file named `t15b-10r0.csv`.

 ### Process Data
-Run `process_data.sh` on each recorded log individually.
-Each data log is processed and appended to `t15b-10r0.csv.result`.
+Run `process_data.sh` on each recorded log individually. data log is processed to `t15b-10r0.csv.result`.

 ### Plot Results
 Run `python plot_results.py t15b-10r0.csv.result` to visualize final results.
 Check for any abnormality.